 I can't find ANY proof showing taking HCG orally helps weight loss.

-I also can't find any evidence that HCG curbs appetite during dieting either.
+I also can't find evidence that HCG curbs appetite during dieting.

-Bottom line: I believe the evidence is overwhelming that if HCG slimming supplements really works, it's because people eat only 500 calories per day.
+Bottom line: I believe the evidence is overwhelming that if HCG slimming supplements work, it's because people eat only 500 calories daily.
 To paraphrase Mr. Spock, that's the only logical way this diet works.
 The research proves it.

 Bee Pollen Weight Loss Supplements